 Interested?
 Contact your Briess Division Manager who can discuss equipment necessary for handling Mini Bulk.

 Q. How large must my usage be to effectively use Mini Bulk?

 A. There is no real size limit.
 If you use 1,000 pounds per week of a particular malt, have sufficient room in a grain handling area, and use of a forklift, then it may benefit you.

 Q. Will Mini Bulk bags save me money?

 A. This needs to be addressed on an individual basis.
 There may or may not be a direct up-front cost savings.
 In addition to malt prices, other cost factors at your facility need to be considered such as savings in labor, storage, small bag disposal, etc.

 Q. What are the trucking considerations?

 A. A total of 21-22 pallets fill a truck.
 If each bags holds 2,000 pounds, the maximum over-the-road weight will be reached at 21 pallets.
 If each bag only holds 1,000 pounds, then the per pound freight will be higher.

 Q. How much lead time is required?

-A. Three to four weeks lead time can be required.
+A. Four to six weeks lead time can be required.